PaulSquires/TradeTracker/README.md

 ## Contributing
 Feel free to contribute something that would be convenient and useful to include in the application.
 You are welcome to open a pull request and contribute.

-Having written low level WinAPI based applications for many years in non "C" based language, I wanted to learn C++ and write an application without a framework such as MFC, ATL or WTL.
+Having written low level WinAPI based applications for many years in non "C" based languages, I wanted to learn C++ and write an application without a framework such as MFC, ATL or WTL.
 If you are a seasoned C++ programmer then feel free to peruse the source code and offer suggestions on how I can improve the code and my C++ skills because I realize that my approach to C++ may not be optimal.

 ## License
 This project is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](https://github.com/PaulSquires/IB-Tracker/blob/main/LICENSE.txt) for details.